icedream/scoop-bucket/README.md

 - PuTTY ([`putty-snapshot`](src/putty-snapshot))
 - Mumble ([`mumble`](src/mumble) and [`mumble-snapshot`](src/mumble-snapshot))

-Later, this repository will be usable directly from Scoop as a bucket to install software from.
+## Adding this bucket

+You can add this bucket to your Scoop installation with this command:

+    scoop bucket add icedream https://github.com/icedream/scoop-bucket.git

 ## Building the bucket